Oops and Daisies

 • Shop

-• Work With Me To Tell Your Story
+• Work With Me

-What my three-year-old thinks of “work”
+What my Three-Year-Old Thinks of “Work”

-September 27, 2017 by lizsfhall@gmail.com
+September 27, 2017 by Liz SanFilippo Hall

 “Nothing is impossible.
 The word itself says ‘I’m possible’!” ~ Little Miss rocking an Audrey Hepburn tee. <3

 But then one day she had something to add to her declaration of love.
-“Where is your work?”
-She shouted.
-“Is it over there?”
-And she pointed down the street.
+“Where is your work?
+Is it over there?”
+She shouted as pointed down the street.
 My husband, Tyler, said no, that he needs to walk to the train to get to work.

 She was sooo perplexed.
 It suddenly clicked to her that her daddy was going somewhere all day long… but that some days, like Fridays, he works from home.

-But all this conversation about work has gotten me thinking… I love that she’s being exposed to so many different ways that people work.
-She’s learning about traditional jobs, like what my husband does (even if he is lucky enough to work from home on occasion).
+I love that she’s being exposed to so many different ways that people work.
+She’s learning about traditional jobs, like what my husband does, even if he is lucky enough to work from home on occasion.
 She’s also learning about jobs that aren’t entirely behind a computer, thanks to my mom.
-And every day she sees me do a little something with my business… even if it is just putting on makeup and taking a picture to post.
+And every day she sees me do a little something with my business… even if it is just making a video and posting on social media.

-Our kids will have SO many different options when it comes to work and a career as they get older… and I wonder what path my two will choose to take.
+Our kids will have SO many different options when it comes to work and their careers as they get older… and I wonder what path my two will choose to take.
 But right now, I’m thankful that she’s learning about how many different ways there are to “work” and build a life, and that no, you don’t need to have a 9 to 5 outside the home.
 You can build a career you want — and a life you love — in all sorts of ways.

-Right now — thanks to preschool — she’s declared she’ll be a teacher.
+Right now, thanks to preschool, she’s declared she’ll be a teacher.
 As long as she follows a path to a job that makes her happy and fulfilled?
-(And hopefully well balanced with a personal life too?)
+(And hopefully well balanced with a personal life, too?)
 I’m more than okay with that.

-Or as Dr. Seuss says in “Oh the Places You’ll Go” — one of Little Miss’s favorite bedtime stories?
+Or as Dr. Seuss says in Oh the Places You’ll Go — one of Little Miss’s favorite bedtime stories?
 “You have brains in your head, and you have feet in your shoes.
 You can steer yourself any direction you choose!”

 Save